Jaduli/AI-RPG/README.md

 APPLICATION FEATURES

 - Continue a story with an AI model of your choosing.
 You may start off with anything in any genre.
-- Make a custom scenario or let the AI guide the story for you.
+- Make a custom world and scenario or let the AI generate assets and guide the story for you.
 - Add custom story context with Story Essentials (always included in prompt) and Context Cards (only included when relevant to story).
 - Add custom instructions to be used in story generation (e.g. storytelling style, point of view, content restrictions).
 - Edit generated story content in any way (within the context window).